gustavokei/gc-dportal-caps/README.md

-# A NodeJS REST API app for a CRUD Game Portal
+# A Game Portal NodeJS REST API

 This server listens to front-end requests, fetches data from a MSSQL database, and then sends the response back.